Ghana - Feed Formulation for Poultry Industry

-The training program consisted of lectures and roundtables as well as field visits, to allow for lively interaction and question/answer sessions among with fellows and the trainers.
-Multiple lecture and roundtable sessions were conducted by faculty from Department of Agricultural and Human Sciences, Department of Horticultural Science, Department of Crop and Soil Sciences.
-They also met with multiple state officials from North Carolina Department of Public Instruction, North Carolina Department of Agriculture and Consumer Sciences Food Distribution Division, North Carolina Division of Social Services to discuss a wide variety of government sponsored nutritional assistance programs.
-For a first hand look at how a school lunch program is carried out, the fellows had an interesting trip to Aberdeen Elementary School in Aberdeen, NC.
-As this training program aimed at exploring role of the government in supporting food supplement programs, the group met with a number of USDA Food and Nutrition Service officials to discuss programs such as SNAP and WIC.
+The training program consisted of lectures and roundtables as well as field visits, to allow for lively interaction and question/answer sessions among fellows and the trainers.
+Multiple lectures and roundtable sessions were conducted by faculty from the Department of Agricultural and Human Sciences, Department of Horticultural Science, Department of Crop and Soil Sciences.
+They also met with multiple state officials from North Carolina Department of Public Instruction, North Carolina Department of Agriculture and Consumer Sciences Food Distribution Division, North Carolina Division of Social Services to discuss a wide variety of government-sponsored nutritional assistance programs.
+For a first-hand look at how a school lunch program is carried out, the fellows had an interesting trip to Aberdeen Elementary School in Aberdeen, NC.
+As this training program aimed at exploring the role of the government in supporting food supplement programs, the group met with a number of USDA Food and Nutrition Service officials to discuss programs such as SNAP and WIC.

 Mali and Burkina Faso - Improved Adaption to Drought and Dry Cereal